|

 It is very easy, when extolling the virtues of alternative energy, to forget that the iron used to make the kit was mined in Australia and it took a huge amount of coal and water to firstly remove the rust from the rock, second to purify the rust into iron and third to turn iron into steel.
 It required oil to power the transport around the world.
 The same for the copper pipes, the plastics, the aluminium and the copper wiring.
 We use a huge amount of energy and water to turn earth resources into manufactured products.
 Buying kit used a lot of water, created pollution and increased global warming.
 Changing a component or throwing the whole thing away and replacing it creates even more.

-Some of the best results the experts at the workshop got anywhere were concrete used where its useful life would be expected to exceed 150 years - which could be your house.
+Some of the best results the experts at the workshop got anywhere were concrete used where its useful life would be expected to exceed 150 years - which could be your new house and basement.
 The carbon investment in a concrete house becomes insignificant annually if it will be in use unchanged for 150 years.

 Another cause of carbon waste the experts were keen to make clear was the effect on Whole Life Carbon designing a building and its services to fully meet the demands for energy during the coldest and the hottest times.